-In August 2003, we announced restructuring activities related to workforce reductions in the Malaysian operations of our Pigments charges for this restructuring is estimated to be approximately \$2.3 million and will be recorded through June 2005.
-These charges are part of an overall cost reduction program for this segment that is expected to be implemented and recorded from 2003 to 2005.
-During the third quarter 2003, we made cash payments of \$0.5 million related to this restructuring.
+In August 2003, we announced restructuring activities related to workforce reductions in the Malaysian operations of our Pigments segment and recorded a charge of \$1.1 million.
+The total of the quarter 2003, we made cash payments of \$0.5 million related to this restructuring.
 The unpaid reserve remains in accrued liabilities.